Corey Dickerson: Toronto Blue Jays

-On June 29, 2021, Dickerson was traded to the Toronto Blue Jays alongside Adam Cimber in exchange for Joe Panik and minor league pitcher Andrew McInvale.
+On June 29, 2021, Dickerson was traded to the Toronto Blue Jays alongside Adam Cimber for Joe Panik and minor league pitcher Andrew McInvale.

 St. Louis Cardinals

 On March 18, 2022, Dickerson signed a one-year, $5 million deal with the St. Louis Cardinals.
 Over three games from August 23 to 25, Dickerson recorded 10 hits in 10 consecutive at-bats, giving him the longest such streak by a Cardinal in the expansion era.

-Washington Nationals
+Washington Nationals and retirement

 On January 10, 2023, Dickerson signed a one-year, $2.25 million deal with the Washington Nationals.
+In 49 games, Dickerson hit .250/.283/.354 with 2 home runs and 17 RBI.
+The Nationals released him on August 2; appearing as a pinch hitter in the ninth in what would turn out to be his final major league appearance, Dickerson had reached first and eventually scored the walk-off winning run on a close play at the plate earlier that day.

+Dickerson officially retired from professional baseball on December 31, 2024.

+Coaching career

+On June 10, 2024, Dickerson was hired as the head baseball coach at Jackson Academy in Jackson, Mississippi.

 Personal life

-Dickerson and his wife, Beth Anne, had a son in 2014.
+Dickerson's wife gave birth to their first son in 2014.
 On February 22, 2018, the same day he was traded to the Pirates, the couple had their second son.
 In the offseason, Dickerson resides in Madison, Mississippi.